lpsinger/userguide/tutorial/observability.rst

 The LIGO/Virgo probability sky maps are always in equatorial coordinates.
-Once we have looked up the coordinates of the HEALPix pixels, we will use Astropy to transform those coordinates to an alt/az frame for a particular site on the Earth at a particular time.
+Once we have looked up the coordinates of the HEALPix pixels, we will use Astropy to transform those coordinates to a horizontal (altitude–azimuth) frame for a particular site on the Earth at a particular time.
 Then we can quickly determine which pixels are visible from that site at that time, and integrate (sum) the probability contained in those pixels.

 .. note::
    You may want to do something more sophisticated like determine how much of